assareh/vault-flask-example/README.md

 python3 application.py
 ```

-Take a look at the code in `application.py` to see the request endpoints that we're exposing.
+Take a look at the code in `application.py` to see the request endpoints that we're exposing and what they do.

 ## steps
 ### build docker container